AriFordsham/GHCWiki/late-dmd.md

 If demand analysis removes all the value arguments from a function f in A.hs and B.hs uses that function, compilation of B.hs will crash.
 The problem is that the regeneration of the body of f in B will attempt to apply f to a `realWorld#` argument because there is no -ffun-to-thunk flag.
 However, f no longer accepts any arguments, since it was compiled with -ffun-to-thunk.
 Boom.

-(The -flate-dmd-anal bug was similar, but more involved.)

 ## -flate-dmd-anal